RESIDENT DIRECTOR'S MESSAGE

 - Read and carefully consider all materials issued by the the study abroad office at UW-Platteville and SAIIE.

-- Make available to the study abroad office at UW-Platteville accurate and complete physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study-abroad experience.
+- Make available to the study abroad office at UW-Platteville and SAIIE accurate and complete physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study-abroad experience.

 - Assume responsibility for all the elements necessary for their personal preparation for the program and participate fully in on-site orientation.